Green Beauty Boxwood

 - DetailBotanical Pronunciation:BUK-sus mik-ro-FIL-la ja-PON-i-kaDeciduous/evergreen:EvergreenGrowth habit:RoundGrowth rate:ModerateAverage landscape size:Moderate growing; reaches 4 to 6 ft. tall and wide, in natural form.Foliage color:Dark GreenBlooms:Inconspicuous; prized for foliage.Flower color:YellowDesign IdeasShear into a formal hedge or leave natural as a specimen to accent entries and foundation beds.
 Plant in mass along a driveway or fence and prune into individual domes or squares to show the structure of each plant.
 Use to create a border to anchor a perennial, bird-friendly garden; its dense foliage will provide overwintering birds welcome winter shelter.Companion PlantsSpirea (Spiraea); Weigela (Weigela); Lilac (Syringa); Maiden Grass (Miscanthus); Coneflower (Echinacea); Gayfeather (Liatris)

 - CareCare InformationThrives in enriched, well-drained, neutral to slightly acidic soils.
-Water deeply, regularly during the first growing season to establish an extensive root system; reduce frequency, once established.
-Feed with a general purpose fertilizer before new growth begins in spring.
+Mulch root zone to conserve moisture and to keep roots cool.
+Water deeply and regularly during the first few growing seasons to establish an extensive root system; reduce frequency once established.
+Apply fertilizer in early spring.
 Prune as needed to shape.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.

 - History & LoreHistory:Also known as B. harlandii,this species is native to Japan.
 Boxwood is so named because its very hard wood was valued in ancient times for making boxes and small containers.